grishma-gedela/GameHub-Python/README.md

 # Grishma-FR
-This is my first repository
+This is the first repository